 Ah, recall nostalgic Christmases,

-Not so many years ago.
+So many years ago.

 That fondly stir up memories,

 ‘Til we found the perfect size and shape

 And, when standing in the living room.

 Then came the fun we all looked for,